FUN SPEECH JOURNEYS

 Purpose Driven

-Accomplish Early Childhood Developmental Milestones in a fun, collaborative and engaging way!
+Accomplish Developmental Milestones in a fun, collaborative and engaging way!

 Within the pages of this picture book, readers will find mini “lessons” inclusive of: